 Programmatic client for interacting with MCP servers through a well-typed, Pythonic interface.

-New in version 2.0.0The central piece of MCP client applications is the fastmcp.Client class.
-This class provides a programmatic interface for interacting with any Model Context Protocol (MCP) server, handling protocol details and connection management automatically.The FastMCP Client is designed for deterministic, controlled interactions rather than autonomous behavior, making it ideal for:
+New in version 2.0.0The fastmcp.Client class provides a programmatic interface for interacting with any MCP server.
+It handles protocol details and connection management automatically, letting you focus on the operations you want to perform.The FastMCP Client is designed for deterministic, controlled interactions rather than autonomous behavior, making it ideal for testing MCP servers during development, building deterministic applications that need reliable MCP interactions, and creating the foundation for agentic or LLM-based clients with structured, type-safe operations.

-This is not an agentic client - it requires explicit function calls and provides direct control over all MCP operations.
+This is a programmatic client that requires explicit function calls and provides direct control over all MCP operations.
 Use it as a building block for higher-level systems.

 Copy